iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > Countless technical difficulties logging in to do a video chat missed four appointments in a row because video chat wouldn't connect.<br> :date: __2020-12-06 01:58:44__

 > The app its self is hit or miss performance.
 There are often errors especially with video stream consolation.
 The rest of the app seems to work fine.
 I missed a total of 4 appts in a row.<br> :date: __2020-12-01 19:39:15__

-> Super buggy.
-Lacks adequate loading signifiers.
-Lacks profile signifiers when 2 people share the same name.
-Refreshes spontaneously when trying to create profile.
-But still a good service.
-Was able to get my medicine way faster than if I scheduled a live appointment.<br> :date: __2020-12-01 04:32:18__

-> The app did not work i had to go through my insurance company to get through something is not good with the app it just keeps kicking me to web page not avilible<br> :date: __2020-11-28 00:29:37__